sjpee/docs/v20.2/spatial-data.md

 toc: true
 ---

-<span class="version-tag">New in v20.2</span>: CockroachDB has special support for efficiently storing and querying spatial data.
+{% include {{page.version.version}}/misc/spatial-support-new.md %}

 Supported spatial data types include:

 - Geometric objects such as points, lines, paths, and polygons in 2-dimensional space.
 These are projected onto the flat surface of a plane and are represented in SQL by the `GEOMETRY` data type.